-Once potential entity matches are located, an LLM selects the correct candidate and fills them into the parameterized SQL template.
-The model is provided with contexts from the input question, database schema, and candidate entities to allow context-aware disambiguation, unlike naive strategies that insert the top-ranked candidate into slots by default.
-For example, if an entity has similar matches in both the PROCEDURE and DIAGNOSIS tables, the LLM can use contextual signals from the question to determine the correct entity type and table placement.
-The final output is a fully executable SQL query whose logical intent aligns with the question and whose entity values are grounded in the target schema.
+The Revision stage corrects the entity references in the draft SQL query by aligning them to the target schema.
+For each entity extracted from the input question, we perform a top-$k$ ($k=5$) search over the lookup table as described in \sectionref{para:entity-retrieval} to retrieve candidate schema matches.
+An LLM then selects the correct match for each entity and fills it into the draft SQL.
+The model is provided with the input question, database schema, and candidate entities to allow context-aware disambiguation.
+For instance, if an entity has similar matches in both the PROCEDURE and DIAGNOSIS tables, the LLM can use contextual signals to determine the correct schema location.
+The final output is a fully executable SQL query aligned with the target schema.